On World Wetlands Day – discover the magnificent wetlands of Croatia

 Lake Vrana

 Lake Vrana is the largest natural lake in Croatia.
-The northwestern part of the lake has been declared a special ornithological reserve of almost intact natural habitats of waterfowl, a rare wetland system, great biodiversity, and exceptional scientific and ecological value.
-As such, it is included in the list of important ornithological areas in Europe, and since 2013 it has been a protected wetland area.
-About 235 species of birds have been recorded in that area so far, of which 102 are nesting birds.
-For the others, the lake serves as a resting place when moving or as a wintering place.
-According to estimates, between 20.000 and 200.000 birds stay there every day during the autumn migration.
+The northwestern part of the lake has been declared a special ornithological reserve with almost intact natural habitats of waterfowl, a rare wetland system, great biodiversity, and exceptional scientific and ecological value.
+As such, it has been included in the list of important ornithological areas in Europe, and since 2013 has been a protected wetland area.

 Photo: archive of the Vrana Lake Nature Park